 Extract Only Specific Files

-To extract only the specific file from the archive, add the file name to the command.
+To extract only a single file from a .tar.gz archive, provide its exact name, as listed in the archive.
 For example, extract File1 from example1.tar.gz with:

 tar -xvzf example1.tar.gz File1.deb